-Increased caffeine intake has a direct correlation with reduced risk of developing depression based on a study done in 2016.
-Since depression affects more than 15-percent adults in high-income countries, this is actually excellent-news for people enjoying a coffee-cup daily.
+Increased caffeine intake has a direct correlation with a reduced risk of developing depression based on a study done in 2016.
+Since depression affects more than 15-percent of adults in high-income countries, this is actually excellent news for people enjoying a coffee cup daily.

 You may have to take a little more than your current intake.
 Based on a study on caffeine intake, those who take between 4 and 5 cups daily are least likely to suffer colorectal cancer.
 This is so because coffee has a rich supply of antioxidants.
 These destroy the free radicals linked to the development of cancer in your body.